 As you may have noticed, thyme grows in a quite unique manner like a small ball of mess, but that's just the way it grows!
 The older it gets, the messier it grows.

 It does have a low habit - it will not stretch towards the light that much, rather it has a gentle flow.
 You can start harvesting thyme after 20 days.
 Gently pinch to tips of the young plant and add the small leaves to your dishes or tea.
+Leaving at least two pairs of true leaves to grow.

 While some plants can be pinched, thyme likes to be cut.
 Its older stems are woody and pulling the plant can damage its roots.
 Having sharp scissors at hand is essential.
 We would recommend to cut the plant heavily back when it’s full grown, leaving only about 3cm/1.2inches of stems or at least 2 pairs of true leaves to grow on the plant.